How to find your allocated vCPU?

 Learn how to retrieve the number of CPU Units per Kubernetes node to find your perfect license

-To provide a more accurate cost metric and improve pricing transparency, the PerfectScale solution is licensed by the amount of vCPU/h your clusters consume monthly.
+To provide a more accurate cost metric and improve pricing transparency, the PerfectScale solution is licensed by the monthly vCPU consumption of your clusters.

-If your usage remains under 10K vCPU/h per month during your trial, you will be automatically converted to the free community package.
-Learn more about the Pricing model .
+If your usage remains under 300 vCPU per month during your trial, you will be automatically converted to the free community package.
+Learn more about the Pricing model here.

 Determine vCPU consumption